ZefferyH/CS136_Textbook/README.md

 # CS136_textbook
- A rearranged version of CS136 Edx textbook
+ A rearranged version of CS136 Edx textbook.
+ Is purely made of .c file.